Neck Lift in Salt Lake City

 It’s funny, but when most people think of aging they tend to stop at their jaw.
 They scrutinize smile lines and crow’s feet, sunken cheeks and thinning lips, sagging eyelids, and descending brows.

 But what’s going on with their neck?
 Due to its lack of underlying bone to support it, the neck can be one of the first areas to show extensive aging, with banding on the neck and looseness under the chin.
-A neck lift in Salt Lake City with Dr. Reuben can address these issues.
+A neck lift in Salt Lake City with our doctors can address these issues.

 What is a neck lift?

 A neck lift, clinically known as a lower rhytidectomy, is a surgical procedure that targets the changes wrought by aging on the skin and muscles of the neck.
 Unlike a facelift, which can be mimicked with the use of dermal fillers and neuromodulators, plastic surgery is the only way to address aging issues of the neck.

 Would I be a good candidate for a neck lift?

 Unlike the rest of the body, the skin on the neck is truly hanging, without bone and muscle to provide support.
 Due to the function of the throat, the skin can’t be overly taut and constricting.
 If you pinch the skin on your neck you can pinch much easier than everywhere else on your body.
 Gravity loves this inherent looseness.
 That’s why sometimes a person’s face doesn’t show much aging, but his or her neck does.
 Wrinkling on the neck skin, neckbands, a “turkey wattle,” jowls — all of these issues point to the need for a neck lift.

 Here are aging issues that can be improved with a neck lift:

 - Double chin